 Deadlines - Students are responsible for meeting all payment & financial aid eligibility/awarding deadlines.
-If Northwest College priority application deadlines have not been met, and/or a student has not signed and returned an Offer Letter to the Financial Aid Office, other payment arrangements can be made with the payment plan service, Tuition Management Systems, by calling (800) 722-4867 or online at https://northwestcollege.afford.com or by settling all account balances directly with the College's Cashier's Office (Orendorff Bldg #106C/businessoffice@nwc.edu/(307) 754-6048) or through WebAdvisor in the student's NWC Portal (nwc.edu/mynwc).
+If Northwest College priority application deadlines have not been met, and/or a student has not signed and returned an Offer Letter to the Financial Aid Office, other payment arrangements can be made with the payment plan service, Nelnet Enterprise, by visiting https://nwc.edu/cost/payment-plan.html.